 Initial Application.
-For initial applicants, except as provided immediately below, need will be the sole condition of eligibility.
-The exception to this general rule, as provided by law, applies to all applicants, including initial applicants, who are disqualified for a defined period for quitting employment without just cause or for being discharged from employment for misconduct (22 M.R.S.A. § 1043 (23)) (see section 5.5 of this ordinance) and to fugitives from justice as defined in 15 M.R.S.A. § 201(4) (22 M.R.S.A. § 4301(3)).
-An initial applicant is a person who has never before applied for general assistance in any municipality in Maine (22 M.R.S.A. § 4308(1)).
+For initial applicants, need will be the sole condition of eligibility, except that all applicants, including initial applicants, are disqualified for a defined period (1) for quitting employment without just cause or for being discharged from employment for misconduct (see Ordinance § 5.5) or (2) who are fugitives from justice as defined in 15 M.R.S. § 201(4), (22 M.R.S. § 4301(3)).
+An initial applicant is a person who has never before applied for GA in any municipality in Maine.
+(22 M.R.S. § 4308(1)).

-"Need" means that the applicant's income (including prorated income, where applicable), property, credit, assets or other resources are less than the overall maximum level of assistance contained in section 6.8 of this ordinance or the applicant's 30-day need, whichever is less, and he/she does not have adequate income or other resources available to provide basic necessities.
+"Need" means that the applicant's income (including prorated income, where applicable), property, credit, assets or other resources are less than the overall maximum level of assistance contained in Ordinance § 6.8 or the applicant's 30-day need, whichever is less, and he/she does not have adequate income or other resources available to provide basic necessities.

-Subsequent Applicants.
-Persons who are not initial applicants are repeat applicants.
-Repeat applicants are people who have applied for general assistance at any time in the past.
-Repeat applicants are also people on whose behalf a general assistance application was made at any time in the past, provided that at such a time the applicant was not a dependent minor in the household.
-For repeat applicants to be eligible for general assistance, they must be in need and meet all other eligibility requirements.
+Repeat Applicants.
+Persons who are not initial applicants are repeat applicants; these are persons who have previously applied for GA at some time, including persons on whose behalf a GA application was previously made at any time, provided that the applicant was not a dependent minor in the household at the time of the previous application.
+To be eligible for GA, repeat applicants must be in need and meet all other eligibility requirements.
 The eligibility of repeat applicants may also be adversely affected to the extent they have not used their income and resources to secure basic necessities.